DAGWorks-Inc/burr/docs/concepts/recursion.rst

 This can enable the following use-cases (among many others):

 1. Parallel results to different LLMs for comparison
-2. Multi simultaneous tasks/chains for an LLM
+2. Multiple simultaneous tasks/chains for an LLM to answer at once
 3. Black-boxing an action as a subset of tasks
-4. Running multiple queries simultaneously and getting an LLM to synthesize.
+4. Running multiple queries simultaneously and getting an LLM to synthesize

 And so on.
 These can be arbitrarily complex and nested, allowing agents consisting of agents consisting of agents...